A user-friendly service to help you discover outdoor rock climbs with ease.

 Background

-Stone Atlas is a company that wants to help climbers of any experience get familiar with climbing areas and locate any established routes.
-As more of these areas and route climbs are getting developed, guide books that have been home to these records are becoming increasingly outdated.
-The company understands that these books take time and effort to put together, but today's technology is an untapped tool to shift it into an instrumental library source for climbers.
+Stone Atlas is a company dedicated to helping climbers of all experience levels become familiar with climbing areas and find established routes.
+As more climbing areas and routes continue to be developed, traditional guidebooks are becoming increasingly outdated.
+The company recognizes that creating these books requires significant time and effort, but believes that today’s technology can be leveraged to transform them into valuable, accessible resources for climbers.

 The scope